Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 06 Informal Report.md

 - Is the resource utilization the same as the previous code?
 	- Yes, it is the same.
 - Verify the functionality.
 Is the functionality the same as the previous code?
-	- The functionality is not the same.
+	- The functionality is the same, even though the implementation is different.

 ## Part D - K-Map Game
 #### Scan or picture of completed K-Map Game